without Internet Explorer,

 And things like this are the reason why I rarely pay that much attention to how well an album is regarded by the metal mainstream.
 Iron Maiden's debut album is one of the cornerstones of heavy fucking metal, and nothing less than that.
 For any and every metalhead, owning this album is absolutely mandatory, both as a piece of metal history and as a fucking awesome masterwork of heavy music.
 Nothing less than essential.

-Again I must compare this album to Killers, which is just so much superior in every way.
-That album had a theme, a personality, charm, focused vocals, and really just better riffs.
+Again I must compare this album to Killers, which is superior in every way.
+That album had a theme, personality, charm, focused vocals, and really just better riffs.
 The songs here, although inspiring, have no defining traits or class.
 The only songs I can say that go above these claims are the three that follow.
-With “Phantom Of The Opera,” the songwriting is spot on with contagiously melodic leads, a captivating bridge, and that distinct Maiden progressiveness that wipes the floor in the blues, psychedelic, and doom departments.
+With “Phantom Of The Opera” the songwriting is spot on with contagiously melodic leads, a captivating bridge, and that distinct Maiden progressiveness that wipes the floor in the blues, psychedelic, and doom departments.
 Thankfully it wasn’t alone in this endeavor, for the succeeding instrumental “Transylvania” resurrected this persona and played around with it jovially.
-It’s definitely has a sloppy sound, but here it sounded charismatic – like it was more private.
+It definitely has a sloppy, albeit charismatic, sound.

-Guitars are pretty mixed here, with everything before “Phantom Of The Opera” sounding like insistent drivel with no character at all.
+Guitars are pretty mixed here, with everything before “Phantom Of The Opera” sounding like insistent drivel with no standout style.
 I guess the first few songs just didn’t utilize their potential all too well, which explains why they really suck hard.
-Murray and Stratton play lively with thrills and frills when required, but also show a more emotional side, which works even better.
-“Strange World” puts me in this spell when listening to it – I’m entranced by the blobby sounding bass, which plays a huge role in Maiden songs as it always is heard alongside the guitars.
-It grumbles along in the grumpiest of moods, but sounds doomier and groovier than Geezer did in Black Sabbath.
+Murray and Stratton play lively with thrills and frills when required, dipping into an emotional side here and there.
+“Strange World” puts me in this spell when listening to it – I’m entranced by the fat bass, which plays a huge role in Maiden songs as it always is heard alongside the guitars.
+It grumbles along in the grumpiest of moods ala Geezer Butler's grooves in Black Sabbath.

-So once again I’m not too impressed by Iron Maiden’s debut.
-Killers will always be the superior of the Di’Anno albums, there’s no disagreement there, but I can’t really blame Maiden.
-They just came out of their venue scoring days of the late 1970s and this is the kind of wild shit they were used to playing.
-Killers would aid in refining the best of it and the rest of the story is pretty self-explanatory.
+This is not an impressive start.
+“Phantom Of The Opera,” “Transylvania,” and “Strange World” are the only great songs off this.
+Iron Maiden is a pretty mediocre album with some hope attached.
+Killers will always be the superior of the Di’Anno albums, but I can’t really blame Maiden.
+They just came out of their gig days of the late 1970s and this is the kind of wild shit they were used to playing.
+Killers would aid in refining the best of it.

 It is pretty safe to say that the Iron Maiden that released their debut in 1980 is quite different than the more famous version that would come in just a few short years.
 Fronted by the infamous Paul Di’Anno, this Iron Maiden is more raw, angry, and hungry than the one that most listeners are familiar with.
 This album is particularly notable for being the only album to feature guitarist Dennis Stratton and producer Will Malone.